hazelcast/hazelcast/hazelcast-documentation/src/EntryProcessor.md

 Hazelcast supports entry processing.
 An entry processor is a function that executes your code on a map entry in an atomic way.

+Entry Processor's are a good option if you find you are performing bulk processing on an `IMap`.
+Usually you might consider to perform a loop of keys executing `IMap.get(key)`, then mutating the value and finally putting the entry back in the map using `IMap.put(key,value)`.
+If you are performing this processing from a client or from a member where the keys do not exist, you will effectively be performing 2 network hops for each update.
+The first to retrieve the data and the second to update the mutated value.

+If you are doing the above you should consider Entry Processors.
+An Entry Processor will execute a read and update upon the member where the data resides.
+This eliminates the costly network hops as described previously.

 ### Entry Processor Overview

 An entry processor enables fast in-memory operations on a map without having to worry about locks or concurrency issues.
 It can be applied to a single map entry or to all map entries.
 It supports choosing target entries using predicates.
 You do not need any explicit lock on entry: Hazelcast locks the entry, runs the EntryProcessor, and then unlocks the entry.